Habibollah Sayyari

-Habibollah Sayyari (حبیبالله سیاری, born 1955) has been appointed the acting Commander-in-Chief of the Armed Forces of the Islamic Republic of Iran, and the former Commander of the Islamic Republic of Iran Navy (the "Regular Navy").
+Habibollah Sayyari (حبیبالله سیاری, born 1955) is an Iranian military officer who briefly served as Acting Chief of Staff of the Islamic Republic of Iran Armed Forces in June 2025.
+He previously served as Commander of the Islamic Republic of Iran Navy.

-On 13 June 2025, following the Israeli attack and by order of the Supreme Leader of the Revolution, General Habibollah Sayyari was appointed the temporary commander of the Armed Forces of the Islamic Republic of Iran, replacing Mohammad Bagheri.
+On 13 June 2025, following Israeli strikes on Iran, he was appointed to the role by order of the Supreme Leader, replacing Mohammad Bagheri, but was replaced shortly thereafter by Abdolrahim Mousavi.

-He is a former Marine Commando who fought in the Iran–Iraq war.
+He is a former marine commando who fought in the Iran–Iraq War.

+Early life

+Habibollah Sayyari was born in January 1956 in Now Bandegan, Fasa County, Fars province.

 Military service

-Rear Admiral Habibollah Sayyari was commissioned in the Artesh in 1974 and served in Imperial Iran Navy prior to the Revolution.
-Sayyari saw combat during the Iran-Iraq war as a Naval Commando.
-He was part of the Bushehr Marine Rangers Battalion during the famed Battle of Khorramshahr (1980) and was wounded in the battle.
+Commodore Habibollah Sayyari was commissioned in the Artesh in 1974 and served in Imperial Iran Navy prior to the Revolution.
+Sayyari completed advanced Green Beret (Kolah Sabzi) Studies, at the Command and Staff College (DAFOS), and Strategic Sciences courses at the Supreme National Defense University.
+Sayyari saw combat during the Iran–Iraq War as a Naval Commando.
+He was part of the Bushehr Marine Rangers Battalion during the famed First Battle of Khorramshahr and was wounded in the battle.
 He also participated in Operation Morvarid and was seriously wounded by a mortar shell during Operation Samen-ol-A'emeh.

-Habibollah Sayyari has served as the Commander of the 1st Marine Rifle Brigade; Commander of the Manjil Marine Commando Training Center, Deputy IRIN 1st Naval District Commander, IRIN 4th Naval District Commander and he has also served staff tours as the Assistant Deputy Coordinator, Military Advisor, Deputy of Administrative Affairs for Combat Services Support, Artesh Joint Staff Headquarters; IRIN Deputy Commander from 2005 to 2007; IRIN Commander 2007–2018.
+Habibollah Sayyari has served as the Commander of the 1st Marine Rifle Brigade; Commander of the Manjil Marine Commando Training Center, Deputy IRIN 1st Naval District Commander, IRIN 4th Naval District Commander and he has also served staff tours as the Assistant Deputy Coordinator, Military Advisor, Deputy of Administrative Affairs for Combat Services Support, Artesh Joint Staff Headquarters; IRIN Deputy Commander from 2005 to 2007; IRIN Commander 2007–2017.

 Responsibilities of Habibollah Sayyari

 Habibollah Sayyari has held numerous key positions throughout his military career.
 Initially, he served in several important command roles, such as Commander of Marine Corps Training in Manjil, Commander of the 1st Marine Brigade in Bandar Abbas, Deputy Commander of the 1st Naval District (NEDAJA), and Commander of the Naval Training Center in Rasht and the 4th Naval District (NEDAJA).

 Sayyari was later transferred to the Joint Chiefs of Staff of the Army, where he served as the Deputy Coordinating Deputy and Deputy for Operational and Combat Support Affairs.
 In 2005, he returned to NEDAJA and served as Deputy Commander of the Navy until 2007, after which he took on the role of Commander of the Navy, a position he held for a decade until 2017.

 Since November 2017, Sayyari has been serving as the Coordinating Deputy of the Commander-in-Chief of the Army and the Chief of the Joint Chiefs of Staff of the Army.
-Currently, his military rank is Admiral (equivalent to Brigadier General).
+Currently, his military rank is Commodore (Naval equivalent of Brigadier General).